Angela-Sin/PP-3/README.md

 Welcome Anzela Siniavskaja,

+BUG!
+At the beginning after the player presses N anyway shows the choice command, fixed - deleted code rewrite new one.

 This is the Code Institute student template for deploying your third portfolio project, the Python command-line project.
 The last update to this file was: **August 17, 2021**

 ## Reminders